|Country Number (23)||1967||FIRST WAVE|

 |Colour System||February 1978||PAL|

 Television Stations / Channels

-During its first 24 years in operation, the television service in Sierra Leone was plagued by poor infrastructure, lack of funding, political unrest, and general apathy towards the service (less than 3% of the population had access to a television set).
+During its first 24 years in operation, the television service in Sierra Leone was plagued by poor infrastructure, lack of funding, political unrest, month-long power cuts and general apathy towards the service (less than 3% of the population had access to a television set).
 When it was on, Doctor Who would have been watched by only a few thousand people...